 Rev11: Changed the definition of soft AP MLD

 Rev12: Changed the definition of soft AP MLD

 Rev13: Removed the definition part due to need of further discussion.
-Recovered some texts in subclause “Non-STR Soft AP MLD Operation” from Rev0.
+Recovered some texts in subclause “NSTR Soft AP MLD Operation” from Rev0.

 Editing instructions formatted like this are intended to be copied into the TGbe Draft (i.e. they are instructions to the 802.11 editor on how to merge the text with the baseline documents).